open-telemetry/opentelemetry-ebpf-profiler/CONTRIBUTING.md

 # Contributing to opentelemetry-ebpf-profiler

-The Go special interest group (SIG) meets regularly.
+The Profiling special interest group (SIG) meets regularly.
 See the OpenTelemetry [community](https://github.com/open-telemetry/community) repo for information on this and other SIGs.